ONSdigital/sdx-tester/README.md

 ## Front-end

 Tester provides a UI that allows users to select, edit and submit both JSON Surveys and SEFTs.
-The UI also provides functionality to verify the data and kick off the cleanup function
+The UI also provides functionality to verify the data and kick off the cleanup function.

 ## Integration Tests